-Cultivating engagement between your customers and e-commerce site is the secret to success as an online seller.
-According to research conducted by Marketo, the level of disengaged customers your brand builds not only decreases sessions on your website, but it can influence conversions and ultimatly affects customer retention down the road.
+Cultivating engagement between your customers and eCommerce site is the secret to success as an online seller.
+According to research conducted by Marketo, the level of disengaged customers your brand builds not only decreases sessions on your website, but it can influence conversions and ultimately affects customer retention down the road.

 The moment that a customer visits your website is the time that engagement begins.
 Since they have either searched for your website or clicked on an embedded link, they are making the first move.
 But from that moment on, it is up to your e-commerce content and design efforts to keep them actively engaged and interested from the moment they arrive to the moment they convert.

 If you’ve noticed that your bounce rates keep climbing or that a large percentage of your visitors are abandoning their carts, it shows they are actively disengaging.
 Obviously, this is a huge problem that can stand in the way of growth and is an issue that must be faced head-on.

 Here are three effective yet simple solutions to turn around even the most disengaged customers that your business encounters.

 1. Eliminate the Common Culprits